enkidevs/curriculum/sql/dql/basic-queries/where.md

 ---
 ## Quiz

-headline: WHERE to find it?
+headline: Can you find a particular entry in a table with SQL?

 question: |